Be a responsible pet parent

 Ours frequently need dog and cat supplies, blankets, towels, wash clothes, office supplies, hot dogs, etc. Ask your shelter what they need most.
 And don’t forget delicious treats for the staff.
 They work so hard.

-Donate a Kuranda cat bed/tower to an animal shelter/rescue to comfort adoptable animals hoping to find forever homes.
+Donate a Kuranda cat bed/tower to an animal shelter/rescue, to provide comfort to adoptable cats waiting and hoping to find forever homes.
 Click here to learn how.

 Write a press release or op-ed.

 Write a press release to your local newspaper and/or animal-related blogs.
-Tell your community why adopting pets from the animal shelter and animal rescues is important.
-Tell your community why neutering your pet is important and where to find local affordable options.
+Tell your community why it’s important to adopt pets from the animal shelter and animal rescues.
+Tell your community why it’s important to spay and neuter and where to find local affordable options.

 Amazon Smile